tableau/TabPy/docs/server-install.md

 tabpy
 ```

-To run TabPy with custom setting create config file with parameters
+To run TabPy with custom settings create config file with parameters
 explained in [TabPy Server Configuration Instructions](server-config.md)
 and specify it in command line: